summerbt/TestCommiting/README.md

 # TestCommiting
 This repository is being created to teach me how to Commit and Clone and recommit.
+This is how you make an edit to a doc using the browser.